-For $n\geq 1$ this is an isomorphism of rational vector spaces, and for $n = 0$ it is an isomorphism of groups where the left hand side is given the Campbell-Hausdorff group structure.
-The Lie bracket on the left hand side corresponds to the Whitehead product on the right hand side. \end{theorem}
+For $n\geq 1$ this is an isomorphism of rational vector spaces.
+For $n = 0$ it is an isomorphism of groups where the group structure on the right hand side is given by the Campbell-Hausdorff formula.
+If $A\hat{\tensor} L$ is of finite type, then the Chevalley-Eilenberg construction $C^*((A\hat{\tensor} L)_{\geq 0}^\tau)$ is a Sullivan model for the connected component of the mapping space $\Map(X,Y_\QQ)$ that contains $f$. \end{theorem}

-Rational models for mapping spaces have been studied before by many authors, see for instance \cite{BL,BPS,BS2,BFM-jap,FLS,Haefliger,LS} and the recent survey \cite[\S3.1]{Smith}.
-Buijs-F\'elix-Murillo \cite{BFM-jap} prove the existence of an $L_\infty$-algebra structure on the space of derivations from a Quillen model for the source to a Quillen model for the target that models a given component of the (based) mapping space, but they do not give a direct description of the $L_\infty$-algebra structure.
-What is new with our approach is that we get explicit and computable $L_\infty$-algebra models for the components that are expressed in terms of natural constructions on models for the source and target --- tensoring, twisting by a Maurer-Cartan element and truncating.
-Moreover, there are no constraints such as cofibrancy or minimality on the models for the source and target.
-In the last section we have included a number of calculational examples.
+Rational models for mapping spaces have been studied before by many authors, see for instance \cite{BL,BPS,BS2,BFM-tran,BFM-jap,FLS,Haefliger,LS} and the recent survey \cite[\S3.1]{Smith}.
+The approach presented here has the advantage that one gets explicit and computable $L_\infty$-algebra models for the connected components that are expressed in terms of natural constructions on models for the source and target --- tensoring, twisting by a Maurer-Cartan element, and truncating.
+We have included a number of examples in the last section to illustrate this point.
+During the preparation of this paper, we learned that variants of Theorem \ref{thm:main3} have been obtained independently by Buijs-F\'elix-Murillo \cite{BFM-new} and Lazarev \cite[\S8]{Lazarev}, but using different methods.
+The main point with our approach is that Theorem \ref{thm:main3} is essentially a corollary of our general results about Deligne-Getzler $\infty$-groupoids.
+This suggests that Deligne-Getzler $\infty$-groupoids should have a greater role to play in rational homotopy theory.